avpat/proxyWeatherApi/README.md

 The proxy API should get the temperatures in Celsius from the 3rd party API and display them in Celsius, Kelvin and Fahrenheit.

-Implementation
-PHP (you may use any available open source packages through composer)

-Deadline
-Send the zipped source via email to me or upload it to a version control repository hosting service like Github, Bitbucket or other by the end of Sunday 9th of August.
-Please ensure you CC valter.cunha@mangahigh.com in your answer.

 <a id="prerequisites"></a>
 ## Prerequisites